 Dreams and nightmares have long been a part of creative imagination and expression.
 Following the curiosity of ancient philosophers, artists, particularly from the sixteenth to the 20th century and later, have turned their attention to the subject of dreams.
-This exhibition seeks to highlight work inspired by thoughts, images, emotions and sensations experienced in the mind of today’s artist.
+This exhibition highlights work inspired by thoughts, images, emotions and sensations experienced in the mind of today’s artist.

-- Submissions are open to the artists’ interpretation based on the dreams & nightmares theme.
+- Open to the artists’ interpretation based on the dreams & nightmares theme.

 - Subject matter may be spiritual, romantic, surreal, fantasy, strange, dark, disturbing, or misguided, etc.

 - Work may be inspired by a dream during sleep, a daydream, a hypnotic occurrence, or an out-of-body experience.

 Reception: Friday, August 7, 5:30 pm – 8:30 pm with Juror’s Talk and Awards Presentation at 7:00 pm.